-- 1. Completing the online Graduate Studies Professional Semester application on the OPS website. - 2.
-Requesting positive faculty recommendation(s) as specified by the program area.
-Faculty complete the recommendations online, using the faculty tab of "MyLongwood," and will need your full name and L-# to submit the recommendation on your behalf.
-It is your responsibility to follow up with OPS to confirm receipt.
+- 1. Completing the Student Teaching placements application. - Access via myLongwood and select the appropriate graduate program area. - Detailed instructions are posted on the OPS website, if needed. - 2.
+Requesting positive faculty recommendation(s) as specified by the program area. - Faculty complete the recommendations online, using the faculty tab of myLongwood.

+- Faculty will need your full name and L-# to submit the recommendation on your behalf.

+- Follow up with OPS to confirm receipt.

-3. Maintaining a GPA of 3.0.
-The OPS will verify upon receipt of application.
+- 3. Maintaining a GPA of 3.0.